-Crowns cover or “cap” a tooth to restore the normal function and appearance of the tooth.
-Crowns may be made as all metal, porcelain fused to metal or all-ceramic (porcelain).
-Crowns are indicated for teeth with very large fillings, teeth that have had a root canal, fractured teeth, worn teeth and misshapen and/or discolored teeth.
+Dental crowns cover or “cap” a tooth in order to restore the normal function and appearance of the tooth.
+Crowns may be made as all metal, porcelain fused to metal, or all-ceramic (porcelain).
+Crowns are indicated for teeth with very large fillings, teeth that have had a root canal, fractured teeth, worn teeth, misshaped teeth, and discolored teeth.

-As stated above there are many different materials available to restore a tooth with a crown.
+There are many different materials available to restore a tooth with a crown.
 Each material possesses inherent limitations and specific requirements that must be understood in order to maximize its long term success.
-This is one of the areas of specialty training a prosthodontist receives while in their training program.
+This is one of the areas of specialty training that a Prosthodontist receives while in their training program.

-When the crown is complete you will come back in and the provisional crown will be removed and the new final crown will be tried in.
+When the crown is complete at the lab, you will come back to the dental office to have the provisional crown removed and the new final crown will be tried-in.
 Minor adjustments are usually needed.
-Once the adjustments are made and you approve the appearance the crown will then be cemented permanently to your tooth.
+Once the adjustments are made and you approve the appearance the crown, it will then be cemented permanently to your tooth.